vwala/docs/content/merchant/paying-commission.md

 ### Do I need a PayPal account to pay commission?

-If you want to pay commission via PayPal, you can do so anonymously when using our `simple` PayPal integration (default behaviour).
-I.e. when you use the `pay commission` feature from within the app, we will set up the PayPal payment and redirect you to PayPal's website.
-You can then ignore the prompt to log in and instead, choose the option to pay anonymously by credit card.

-PayPal calls this a `guest` payment.
-There are some important limitations however:

-- PayPal guest payments [require all recipients to have a PayPal business account](https://web.archive.org/web/20160304223407/https://developer.paypal.com/docs/classic/products/ap-guest-payments/).
-This is likely not the case, as most influencers will have personal accounts or unclaimed accounts.
-To use guest payments, you would have to ensure that all of your influencers have a PayPal business account.
+If you want to use PayPal, then yes, you require a PayPal account.

+Previously we supported the ability to pay anonymously using credit card (a `guest` checkout), however due to technical limitations with how PayPal works, we can no longer support it.

 ### Other